audacioustux/audacioustux/src/content/blog/knative-argo-grafana-eks.md

 kubectl port-forward svc/argocd-server -n argocd 8080:443
 ```

 open `localhost:8080`.
-The username is `admin` and for password - open another terminal, run the following command:
+The username is `admin` and for password - open another terminal, and run the following command:

 ```bash
 kubectl get secret argocd-initial-admin-secret -n argocd -o jsonpath="{.data.password}" | base64 -d
 ```

-If the ArgoCD works as expected, you should see Argo Workflows application in the UI, and it's status should be `Synced`.
+If the ArgoCD works as expected, you should see the Argo Workflows application in the UI, and its status should be `Synced`.
 If not, try to debug the issue.

 #### Argo Workflows UI